 - How do you make your content as accessible as possible?

-- How do you make navigation around your website easy?
+- What steps do you take to make navigation around your website easy?

 - How do you make your website attractive and interactive?

 3. Plan how you will deliver your improved website

 - Who will manage the project from beginning to end?

 - Who will own the design?